Chart Color Schemes

 Educational attainment in Lyndoch aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has lower university qualification rates at 18.0% compared to the Australian average of 30.4%.
-Bachelor degrees are most common among qualifications, with a rate of 12.8%, followed by postgraduate qualifications at 2.6% and graduate diplomas also at 2.6%.
-Vocational credentials are held by 43.6% of residents aged 15 and above, with advanced diplomas at 11.7% and certificates at 31.9%.
-Educational participation is high, with 28.4% of residents currently enrolled in formal education.
+The area's university qualification rate is 18.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.6%).
+Vocational credentials are prevalent, with 43.6% of residents aged 15+ holding them - advanced diplomas at 11.7% and certificates at 31.9%.
+Educational participation is high, with 28.4% of residents currently enrolled in formal education: 11.9% in primary, 8.4% in secondary, and 3.2% in tertiary education.

-This includes 11.9% in primary education, 8.4% in secondary education, and 3.2% pursuing tertiary education.
-The four schools in Lyndoch have a combined enrollment of 496 students and demonstrate typical Australian school conditions with an ICSEA score of 1007.
-These schools focus exclusively on primary education, with secondary options available in surrounding areas.
+Lyndoch's 4 schools have a combined enrollment of 496 students, serving typical Australian school conditions (ICSEA: 1007) with balanced educational opportunities.
+All 4 schools focus on primary education, with secondary options available nearby.
 School places per 100 residents stand at 7.1, below the regional average of 13.1, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education